The Draughtsman's Contract: Reception

 The Draughtsman's Contract has a 97% approval rating on Rotten Tomatoes based on 31 reviews, with a weighted average of 8.3/10.
 The site's consensus reads: "Smart and utterly original, The Draughtsman's Contract is a period piece that marks the further maturation of a writer-director with a thrillingly unique vision".
 Roger Ebert, who gave the film a full four stars, wrote, "What we have here is a tantalizing puzzle, wrapped in eroticism and presented with the utmost elegance. [...]
 All of the characters speak in complete, elegant, literary sentences.
 All of the camera strategies are formal and mannered.
 The movie advances with the grace and precision of a well-behaved novel."
 In Slant, a mildly positive Jeremiah Kipp called it "a first, fledgling attempt at what he later perfected, but that modesty could be seen as a virtue, since there is indeed some form of narrative here instead of the nonlinear, compulsive list-making and categorization that drives some people crazy about his other films. [...]
 The story marches forward like a death march and is resolved with merciless efficiency."
 Danny Peary wrote that "Greenaway handles everything with such elegance that we are totally unprepared for the final act of cruelty.
 Ending is haunting; it makes you reassess all that went before – supposed victims are really heartless predators."

 Restoration

 The film was originally shot on Super 16mm film then blown up to 35mm for cinema releases.
 In 2003 the BFI restored the film digitally and this restoration was released on DVD.
 Umbrella Entertainment released the digitally restored film on DVD in Australia, with special features including an introduction and commentary by Peter Greenaway, an interview with composer Michael Nyman, behind the scenes footage and on set interviews, deleted scenes, trailers and a featurette on the film's digital restoration.
+In 2022 the BFI released a 40th anniversary 4K remaster of the film.